 Serial number unknown - currently in the Netherlands

 A replaced mains transformer, but otherwise in great condition.
 The mustard capacitors in the preamp have codes for the third and last quarters of 1968 (C8 and D8).
 One of the red CCL filter caps in the power section has the date code "K7" = November 1967.
 The yellow CCL bias caps are dated "August 1968".
+The RCA transistors have the date code "7M" = December 1967.
 Note the JMI stamps on the preamp chassis.
 Thanks to Aart for the pictures.